-15. Quality Assurance
+14 Quality Assurance

-15.1.
-We will carry out an independent audit of lift safety at least once every two years, to specifically test for compliance with legal and regulatory obligations and to identify non-compliance issues for correction.
+14.1 We will carry out an independent audit of lift safety at least once every two years, to specifically test for compliance with legal and regulatory obligations and to identify non-compliance issues for correction.

-16. Non-Compliance/Escalation Process
+15 Non-Compliance

-- 16.1.
-Our definition of non-compliance is any incident which has the potential to result in a potential breach of legislation or regulatory standard, or which causes a risk to health or safety.
-All non-compliance issues will be reported and escalated as soon as possible, and no later than 24 hours after the incident occurred or becoming aware of it. - 16.2.
-Any non-compliance issue identified at an operational level will be formally reported to the Chief Officer Housing and Property in the first instance, who will agree an appropriate course of corrective action with the Asset and Compliance Manager (Asset and Compliance Team) alongside the Breaches Policy and report details of the same to SLT / Cabinet. - 16.3.
-In cases of serious non-compliance, SLT and Cabinet consider whether it is necessary to disclose the issue to the Regulator of Social Housing as required by the regulatory framework, or any other relevant organisation such as the Health and Safety Executive.
+- 15.1 Our definition of non-compliance is: any incident which has the potential to result in a potential breach of legislation or regulatory standard, or which causes a risk to health or safety.
+All non-compliance issues will be reported and escalated as soon as possible, and no later than 24 hours after the incident occurred, or becoming aware of it. - 15.2 Any non-compliance issue identified at an operational level will be formally reported to the Chief Officer Housing and Property in the first instance, who will agree an appropriate course of corrective action with the Repairs & Maintenance Manager and report details of the same to the SLT. - 15.3 In cases of serious non-compliance, SLT and Cabinet consider whether it is necessary to disclose the issue to the Regulator of Social Housing as required by the regulatory framework, or any other relevant organisation such as the Health and Safety Executive.